flaneurette/tiny-shop/README.md

 # Installation

 - Download or clone the package and upload it to your server.
 Unzip it, and run the install.php file to check for requirements.
-- edit: class.Shop.php and adjust the constants.
-CONST DOMAIN is required to be changed.
+- edit: /inventory/site.json for site configurations. (/shop/ is the default shopfolder.)
+- edit: /payment/paypal/paypal.json and edit your paypal information.

+Security:
 - edit: /resources/php/header.inc.php, to adjust appropiate (security) headers.
 By default, it shows all PHP errors.
-- edit: /inventory/site.json for site configurations.
-- edit: /payment/paypal/paypal.json and edit your paypal information.

-N.B.
-TinyShop expect the default webshop folder to be /shop/

 # Administration
 The administration is only used to upload and convert CSV to JSON through the website.
 (It is not required to use it.)